-The Midwest Independent System Operator (MISO) is the approved RTO for the Midwest region that includes Nebraska.
-In May 2004 they published their second State of the Market Report assessing market power in the Midwest.
-The analysis includes all the current and prospective utility members of MISO.
-Therefore the major transmission-owning utilities in Nebraska are included.
+The Midwest Independent System Operator (MISO) is the approved RTO for the Midwest region.
+In June 2005 they published their third State of the Market Report assessing market power in the Midwest.
+The analysis includes all the current utility members of MISO.
 The report includes a number of market power tests for the region.
-These tests are described and presented in Sections 6.2 - 6.6 below.
-They range from simple to complex.
-Many of them require detailed transmission and market price data that only MISO has.
-At the same time, they require sophisticated loadflow and market models.
-Taken together they offer a complete picture of market power in the wholesale electric market that includes Nebraska.
+These tests are described and presented in Sections 6.2 and 6.3 below.